 Sustainability Star: TOYOTA

-This past July, Toyota officially opened its new, 100-acre North American headquarters in Plano, Texas.
-Cutting the ribbon on such a groundbreaking, 3-years-in-the-making corporate sustainability success story would be reason enough for most companies to celebrate.
-But the folks at Toyota are just as energized by the many sustainable design principles they’ve incorporated into their state-of-the-art campus.
+In July 2017, Toyota officially opened its new, 100-acre North American headquarters in Plano, Texas.
+Cutting the ribbon on such a groundbreaking corporate sustainability success story would be reason enough for most companies to celebrate—but the folks at Toyota are just as energized by the many sustainable design principles they’ve incorporated into their state-of-the-art campus.

 After speaking with two team members who played critical roles in bringing Toyota’s sustainable design vision to life, it’s easy to understand what all the excitement is about.
 David Absher is Senior Manager of Environmental Sustainability, and Mark Yamauchi is Environmental Sustainability Manager—both at Toyota North America.